Latent Reasoning VLA: Latent Thinking and Prediction for Vision-Language-Action Models: Experiments

 \textbf{Results.} Tables~\ref{tab: libero} and~\ref{tab: simpler} summarize quantitative results on the LIBERO and SimplerEnv-WidowX benchmarks.
 On LIBERO, LaRA-VLA achieves the best overall performance with an average success rate of 97.9\%, including 99.8\% on the Object suite and 96.6\% on the Long suite, demonstrating strong object-centric reasoning and robustness in long-horizon manipulation.
 On SimplerEnv-WidowX, which evaluates real-to-sim generalization under diverse visual conditions, LaRA-VLA attains the highest average success rate of 68.8\%, outperforming No-CoT, Textual CoT, and Visual CoT baselines.
 Across both benchmarks, LaRA-VLA consistently surpasses textual and visual CoT methods, indicating that latent reasoning provides more effective and stable guidance for action prediction and generalizes better than explicit CoT supervision.

-\subsection{Real-world Experiments}
+\subsection{Real-World Experiments}

 \textbf{Real-World Setup.} As illustrated in Figure~\ref{fig: real_world}, our real-world setup uses an Agilex Cobot Magic wheeled platform equipped with three RGB-D cameras.
 We consider four categories of long-horizon manipulation tasks: putting all objects into the basket, sorting fruits into the basket, finding a block and placing it into the basket, and stacking two bowls.
 For data collection, we record 100 demonstration trajectories per task category at 30 Hz.
 During evaluation, each task is executed for 12 rollout trials.
-We compare our method against ACT~\cite{zhao2023learning} and GR00T N1.5~\cite{bjorck2025gr00t} as baselines.
-Implementation details are provided in Apendix~\ref{appendix: implementation}.
+We compare our method against ACT~\cite{zhao2023learning}, ECoT~\cite{zawalski2025robotic} and GR00T N1.5~\cite{bjorck2025gr00t} as baselines.
+Implementation details are provided in Appendix~\ref{appendix: implementation}.

-\textbf{Results.} As shown in Figure~\ref{fig: real_world_exp}, LaRA-VLA consistently outperforms ACT and GR00T N1.5 across all four long-horizon real-world manipulation tasks, achieving the highest average success rate.
-The improvements are especially pronounced on tasks requiring multi-stage reasoning and sustained temporal coordination, highlighting enhanced robustness to error accumulation over long horizons.
+\textbf{Results.} As shown in Figure~\ref{fig: real_world_exp}, LaRA-VLA achieves the highest average success rate among all compared methods, substantially outperforming ACT and ECoT and surpassing GR00T N1.5 overall.
+In particular, LaRA-VLA attains the best performance on three out of four long-horizon real-world manipulation tasks, with especially notable gains on tasks that require multi-stage reasoning and sustained temporal coordination.
+These results suggest that latent reasoning improves robustness to error accumulation over long-horizon manipulation.